xdNuggets/ReportSystem/README.md

 - [x] Rework ID System
 - [ ] Save reports when onDisable is ran
 - [ ] Add extra info to report info (on click probably).
 This will include first played, last played, and maybe alts?
+- [ ] Statistics for both staff members and players

 # Known bugs
 - /rs settings doesn't update